Cylinder: Prisms

-A solid circular cylinder can be seen as the limiting case of a n-gonal prism where n approaches infinity.
-The connection is very strong and many older texts treat prisms and cylinders simultaneously.
-Formulas for surface area and volume are derived from the corresponding formulas for prisms by using inscribed and circumscribed prisms and then letting the number of sides of the prism increase without bound.
-One reason for the early emphasis (and sometimes exclusive treatment) on circular cylinders is that a circular base is the only type of geometric figure for which this technique works with the use of only elementary considerations (no appeal to calculus or more advanced mathematics).
-Terminology about prisms and cylinders is identical.
-Thus, for example, since a truncated prism is a prism whose bases do not lie in parallel planes, a solid cylinder whose bases do not lie in parallel planes would be called a truncated cylinder.
+A solid circular cylinder can be regarded as the limiting case of a n-gonal prism as n approaches infinity.
+Because of this close relationship, many earlier geometry texts treat prisms and cylinders together.
+Standard formulas for the surface area and volume of a cylinder can be derived from the corresponding formulas for prisms by considering inscribed and circumscribed prisms and taking the limit as the number of sides increases without bound.

+The focus on circular cylinders in classical treatments arises from the fact that a circular base is the only plane figure for which this limiting argument can be carried out using elementary methods, without relying on calculus.
+Cylinders and prisms also share parallel terminology: for example, a truncated prism is a prism whose bases do not lie in parallel planes, and by analogy a solid cylinder with non-parallel bases is called a truncated cylinder.

-From a polyhedral viewpoint, a cylinder can also be seen as a dual of a bicone as an infinite-sided bipyramid.
+From a polyhedral perspective, a cylinder may also be viewed as the dual of a bicone, interpreted as an infinite-sided bipyramid.